Historical Photos You Wouldn’t Believe Exist

 Charles Godefroy Flies Through the Arc de Triomphe — Paris, 1919

-The Titanic is usually remembered as a myth, a legend, a cautionary tale.
+The Titanic is usually remembered as a myth, a legend,them atowering cautionary tale.

-It’s one of the rare images where history’s most famous disaster becomes heartbreakingly intimate, not aour ship, but the people who lived through its final night.
+It’s one of the rare images where history’s most famous disaster becomesnight. heartbreakingly intimate, not a ship, but the people who livedfeel through its final night.

-This is one of those photographs that feels like a fantasy illustration except it’s real.
+This is one of those photographs that feels like a fantasy illustration exceptwe it’s real.

-American photographer James Ricalton stands between two towering Kashmiri men whose height seems almostof mythic.
+American photographerbrushed James Ricalton stands between two towering Kashmiri men whose height seems almost mythic.

-The contrast iswhen so striking that thewings. image looks manipulated, yet it’s a genuine anthropological snapshot from a world before digitalimage trickery.
+The contrasthe is so striking that the image looks manipulated, yet it’s a genuine anthropological snapshot from a world before digital trickery.

 Leave a Reply